gyrogovernance/science/docs/Findings/Analysis_BH_Aperture.md

 ## Appendix A: Fundamental Assumptions

-1. **Geometric Origin:** The aperture parameter m_p derives from geometric requirements for observation rather than empirical fitting.
+1. **Geometric Origin:** The aperture parameter  m_a derives from geometric requirements for observation rather than empirical fitting.

 2. **Universal Application:** The same scaling laws apply to all black hole types (Schwarzschild, Kerr, Reissner-Nordström) with modifications affecting only thermodynamic quantities, not the background geometry.